AndreasTer/TabCatalog-Toolkit/README.md

 2. Add your connection variables in the [connection_variables.py document](connection_variables.py)

 - Create your personal Tableau token [here](https://help.tableau.com/current/pro/desktop/en-us/useracct.htm#create-and-revoke-personal-access-tokens).
+- Get your User token for dbt-cloud [here](https://docs.getdbt.com/docs/dbt-cloud/dbt-cloud-api/user-tokens)

-3. Comment out parts of the jupyter notebook you don't need for your project (snow/oracle).
+3. Comment out parts of the jupyter notebook you don't need for your project.
+If you only want to add data-quality warnings from dbt, comment out the snowflake and oracle part.
 4. Let the jupyter blocks run!

-# Things to come

-dbt metadata ingestion will follow.